-- 246. Plaintiffs reallege and incorporate by reference the allegations contained in each of the preceding paragraphs as if fully set forth herein. - 247.
+- 243. Plaintiffs reallege and incorporate by reference the allegations contained in each of the preceding paragraphs as if fully set forth herein. - 244.
 Federal courts possess the power in equity to grant injunctive relief "with respect to violations of federal law by federal officials."
-Armstrong, 575 U.S. at 326-327. - 248.
+Armstrong, 575 U.S. at 326-27. - 245.
 The Spending Clause of the U.S. Constitution, art.
 I, §8, cl.
-1, provides that Congress-not the Executive-"shall have Power to lay and collect Taxes, Duties, Imposts and Excises, to pay the Debts and provide for the common Defence and general Welfare of the United States." - 249.
+1, provides that Congress-not the Executive-"shall have Power to lay and collect Taxes, Duties, Imposts and Excises, to pay the Debts and provide for the common Defence and general Welfare of the United States." - 246.
 The Spending Clause requires States to have fair notice of the terms that apply to the disbursement of funds to them.
 See Pennhurst State Sch. & Hosp. v.
 Halderman, 451 U.S. 1, 17, 25 (1981); NFIB v.
-Sebelius, 567 U.S. 519, 583-584 (2012).
+Sebelius, 567 U.S. 519, 583-84 (2012).
 The funding conditions must be set out "unambiguously."
 Arlington Cent.
 Sch.
 Dist.
 Bd. of Educ. v.
 Murphy, 548 U.S. 291, 296 (2006).
 And the federal statute must be viewed "from the perspective of a state official who is engaged in the process of deciding whether the State should accept [federal statute] funds and the obligations that go with those funds."
+Id.

-Id. - 250.
-The delays and terminations are also contrary to the principle that funding restrictions can only impose conditions that are reasonably related to the federal interest in the project and the project's objectives.
+- 247. Defendants' adoption, implementation, and enforcement of the Challenged Directives-including their pattern and policy of systematic delays and retroactive terminations-has altered the terms upon which grants were obligated and disbursed to plaintiffs, contrary to Congressional authority.
+These alterations are coercive, retroactive, ambiguous, and unrelated to the purpose of the myriad grants affected. - 248.
+Defendants' adoption, implementation, and enforcement of the Challenged Directives-including their pattern and policy of systematic delays and retroactive terminations-are also contrary to the principle that funding restrictions can only impose conditions that are reasonably related to the federal interest in the project and the project's objectives.
 S. Dakota v.
 Dole, 483 U.S. 203, 207, 208 (1987).
 Here, the delays and terminations are not related to the federal interest in NIH research-to support and encourage scientific research-and instead are related to policies and political factors.
-Indeed, the effect of these delays and terminations is to chill scientific research as they have subjected researchers and the administrators who support them to the fear that their ongoing research activities can and will be suspended based on shifting political objectives of the current Administration.
+Indeed, the effect of these delays and terminations is to chill scientific research as they have subjected researchers and the administrators who support them to the fear that their ongoing research activities can and will be suspended based on shifting political objectives of the current Administration. - 249.
+Accordingly, plaintiffs are entitled to a preliminary and permanent injunction holding unlawful and setting aside, and to a declaration pursuant to 28 U.S.C. §2201 declaring unlawful, the Challenged Directives and any action taken to enforce or implement the Challenged Directives.